FrederikAlbrechtsen/predict-next-fibonacci/README.md

 # Predict the next Fibonacci number

-A RNN model utilizing LSTM to predict the next fibonacci number
+A LSTM model to predict the next fibonacci number.